tvbat/sci-text-miner-scimdix/README.md

 # SciMDIX dataset

-The SciMDIX dataset comprises abstracts of scientific articles collected from publicly available sources and annotated with entities and relations.
+The SciMDIX dataset comprises abstracts of scientific articles collected from publicly available sources and annotated with entities, relations, and aspects.

 ### Key Features
 - **Format**: Structured CSV